 We Turn To An Expert – the Ongoing Saga of Sports Betting in New England

 2021 has produced no less than 5 competing bills to legalize sports wagering and online gambling in the Commonwealth.
-Long time friend of NETimeGambling, Steve Ruddock, says, “The remaining policy hurdles appear to be:
+However, long time friend of NETimeGambling, Steve Ruddock, says, “The remaining policy hurdles appear to be:

 - Prohibitions against wagering on college sports